KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-input.md

 Input data can come from several providers as discussed in [Pipelines](pipelines.md).
 This section will focus on designing input for use with those syntax providers, focusing on a design that uses attribute syntax provider.

+Remember that your code is just data.
+Nothing will run.
+The user must express even complex things via simple code.
+If they call a method, you will know the name of the method they called, and may use this as data such as retrieving the parameter types.
+The method will not run during generation, and is simply data.

 ## Attributes

 Attributes are useful in designing input and also allow very fast generation.
 The RegEx generator in .NET 7 is a good example.
 This is an optimizing generator, and the non-optimized code version of this code is: